Do you compare the perfect lives you see online with the NOT perfect life that you’re living. No one can do it all, and

 Some things are definitely easier in town and on-grid.
 I need to remind myself that the people who seem to have it all likely have running hot and cold water, central heat and abundant electricity.
 Most of them have basements, refrigerators and freezers, too.
 Without any of those, I spend far more time on basic survival than the average person.

 But I spend far less time in traffic.
 Okay, none.
 While living on the mountain, I spend no time in traffic.
 If three trucks go up my road in a day, we ask where the party is.
-(Just to stay updated – in October 2013, we are moving to an on-grid house in a tiny village.)
+(Just to stay updated – in October 2013, we moved to an on-grid house in a tiny village.)

 No matter where you are in life, there will be others who look as though they’re “doing it all”, and yet I am sure that they are struggling, too, perhaps with something you take for granted!

 Really, not one of us is alone in this.
 Although it may look like it from the outside, no one has the perfect family, perfect home, perfect farm or homestead or house, or the perfect life.